Autodesk/hig/packages/react/DEVELOPING.md

 #### Testing
 Components are tested as any React component is tested.
 Use Jest to ensure that given a set of props or state, the component passes the appropriate props to the components it renders.
 Read up on Jest and React testing for more information on testing components.

+# Visual Regression Tests

+We use [Gemini](https://github.com/gemini-testing/gemini) with Sauce Labs to have a consistent browser to test against.

+1. Create a local file called `.env` and contact someone on the `#design-hig-dev` slack channel for credentials.
+You'll need a `SAUCE_USERNAME=xxxxx` and a `SAUCE_ACCESS_KEY=xxxxx`
+1. Run the gemini tests and generate a report: `$ yarn gemini`
+1. View the report: `$ open ./gemini-report/index.html`

 ## Publishing a new version to NPM
 Core committers follow these steps when deploying a new version of the library: